Active Sampling for the Quickest Detection of Markov Networks: Special Cases and Illustrative Examples

 In this subsection, we analyze cases in which the two statistical models under $\H_0$ and $\H_1$ are all similar except for a small cluster of nodes that exhibit two different correlation models.
-Specifically, first we consider a model in which there exists a subset of nodes $B\subseteq\{1,\dots,n\}$ such that random variables $X_B\dff\{X_i\;:\;i\in B\}$ are statistically independent under both models $\H_0$ and $\H_1$.
+Specifically, we first consider a model in which there is a subset of nodes $B\subseteq\{1,\dots,n\}$ such that random variables $X_B\dff\{X_i:i\in B\}$ are statistically independent under both models $\H_0$ and $\H_1$.
 This indicates that the correlation models under $\H_0$ and $\H_1$ differ only in their distributions over the random variables from nodes $A\dff\{1,\dots,n\}\setminus B$, as depicted in Fig.~\ref{fig:Local}.
-Also, we assume that the random variables $X_A\dff\{X_i\;:\;i\in A\}$ form a homogeneous correlation structure, i.e., for $\ell\in\{0,1\}$

-which means that observing any subsequence of the nodes in set $A$, on average provides the same amount of information.
+Also, we assume that the random variables $X_A\dff\{X_i\;:\;i\in A\}$ form a homogeneous correlation structure, which means that observing any subsequence of the nodes in set $A$, on average provides the same amount of information.
 Clearly, for any set of nodes $U\subseteq B$, we have

-In this setting we show that there is a constant gap between the expected stopping times of the proposed rule and the Chernoff rule.
+In this setting, we show that there is a constant gap between the expected stopping times of the proposed rule and the Chernoff rule.
 This gap stems from the fact that our proposed approach directly starts from sampling the nodes in $A$, and does not waste any sampling time by taking samples from set $B$.
-However, the Chernoff rule, on average, takes a number of samples from $B$ before getting its sampling focused on $A$.
+However, the Chernoff rule, on average, takes a number of samples from $B$ before sampling from $A$.
 The gap between the stopping times is formulated in the next theorem.